pjreddie/darknet/README.md

 This is the recommended approach to build Darknet on Windows.

 1. Install Visual Studio 2017 or 2019.
-In case you need to download it, please go here: [Visual Studio Community](http://visualstudio.com)
+In case you need to download it, please go here: [Visual Studio Community](http://visualstudio.com).
+Remember to install English language pack, this is mandatory for vcpkg!

 2. Install CUDA (at least v10.0) enabling VS Integration during installation.